 - Many people are tired of doing what they think they “should” do and are ready to do something special and meaningful for the rest of their lives.
 One challenge is that many can’t see what this is or, if they can, they can’t find a way to reorient their life around it.
 A coach can help them do both.

-- People are realizing how simple it can be to accomplish something that several years ago might have felt out of reach or like a pipedream.
-A coach does have a large tool kit to help the Big Idea become a reality.
+- People are realizing how simple it can be to accomplish something that several years ago might have felt out of reach or like a pipe dream.
+A coach has a large toolkit to help the Big Idea become a reality.
 Fortunately, people now have time and resources to invest in themselves in this kind of growth.

 - Spirituality.
 While care should be taken to distinguish spirituality from religion, many coaches are spiritually based – even the ones who coach IBM and AT&T. The world is becoming more spiritual.
-The coach helps clients to tune in better, to themselves and to others.
+The coach helps clients better tune in to themselves and others.

 13. HOW HAS COACHING EVOLVED?

-In the early days of modern coaching (early 1980s) the focus was on “take actions to get results.”
-By the early 90s the approach expanded to include the strategy of “increase your range of competencies and you’ll get better results.”
-By the early 2000s the coaching approach expanded to include the notion of “crafting environments in order to accelerate the outcomes.”
+In the early days of modern coaching (early 1980s), the focus was on “take actions to get results.”
+By the early 90s, the approach expanded to include the strategy of “increase your range of competencies and you’ll get better results.”
+By the early 2000s, the coaching approach further expanded to include the notion of “crafting environments in order to accelerate the outcomes.”

-All three approaches can be effective.
-Well-trained coaches are facile with all three approaches.
+All three approaches can be effective, and well-trained coaches are familiar with all three approaches.